 Activity Lead and key collaborators Description Status Priority progress update Next steps 5.2.a.
 Develop a national LSD vaccination strategy Lead AHC, AHA Collaborators CSIRO, Cattle Australia, the AHC Vaccine Expert Advisory Group (VEAG), other partners This activity will establish a national LSD vaccine working group to develop a national LSD vaccination strategy, including options on how to best apply vaccination during a response and how to identify vaccinated animals.
 On track High priority A Vaccine Operational Task Group (VOTG) has been established under the Sub-Committee on Emergency Animal Disease (SCEAD) and is responsible for developing national recommendations for the use of vaccination during an outbreak.
 Membership of the national VOTG consists of all jurisdictions, the Commonwealth and AHA.
-The VOTG will develop implementation plans about how LSD vaccination could be used, in the event of an LSD outbreak, using the most plausible scenarios which will be modelled through the AADIS-LSD model and other work (Activity 5.1.b).
-The VOTG continues to meet regularly and has progressed the operational plans required to roll out the approved LSD vaccine for the use in an outbreak.
-Jurisdictions have also been developing their own policies and vaccination plans for LSD vaccination.
-The VOTG has been tasked with developing operational plans for using vaccination against other important livestock diseases but is prioritising LSD through to June 2024.
-Once AADIS models have been finalised on different LSD outbreak scenarios, operational plans can be formulated based on the potential vaccine requirements.
+The VOTG meets regularly and has progressed the operational plans required for the storage and distribution of the approved LSD vaccine for the use in an outbreak.
+A report on the selection of a vaccination workforce and supplies needed was drafted in late 2024.
+Existing FMD Nationally Agreed Standard Operating Procedures have been developed into generic documents based on species.
+A document on the visual identifiers for FMD and LSD vaccinated cattle has been developed.
+An update from the group was presented to AHC at their face-to-face meeting in March 2025.
+Jurisdictions have also been developing their own policies and LSD vaccination plans.
+These have been shared through the VOTG.
+The VOTG has been tasked with developing operational plans for using vaccination against other important livestock diseases but is prioritising LSD through to July 2025 when the group will be discontinued.
+Final recommendations from the group will be presented to SCEAD then to AHC by mid- 2025.
+All VOTG tasks that can be completed have been or are nearing completion.
+Gaps have been identified to which further information is needed, including appropriate AADIS modelling to inform decision makers of likely scenarios and number of doses of vaccine required.
 5.2.b.
 Access an LSD vaccine appropriate for use within Australia Lead DAFF Commercially available LSD vaccines will be evaluated to assess their suitability for emergency use in Australia.
-On track High priority International suppliers of homologous LSD vaccines were contacted in 2022 to determine if they could produce a vaccine in compliance with quality standards that could be certified by a competent authority recognised by Australia.
-A suitable vaccine was identified and the Australian Pesticides and Veterinary Medicines Authority (APVMA) has issued an Emergency Use Permit for the vaccine produced by MSD Animal Health.
-A DAFF import permit has been issued for the MSD Animal Health LSD vaccine, to ensure the vaccine can be imported into Australia if it is ever needed.
-The next step to allow imports to occur is for an application for the 'consent to import' to be made to the APVMA at the time of need, and to allow for use of the vaccine.
+Completed High priority International suppliers of homologous LSD vaccines were contacted in 2022 to determine if they could produce a vaccine in compliance with quality standards that could be certified by a competent authority recognised by Australia.
+In 2023, a suitable vaccine was identified and the Australian Pesticides and Veterinary Medicines Authority (APVMA) issued a Consent to Import and Emergency Use Permit for the vaccine produced by MSD Animal Health.
+In 2024, a DAFF import permit was issued for the MSD Animal Health LSD vaccine, to ensure the vaccine can be imported into Australia if it is ever needed.
+Completed in November 2024